ycmjason/fires/README.md

 ## Usage Overview

-The following example will demonstrate basic CRUD operations with Fires.
+The following example demonstrates the basic CRUD operations with Fires.

 ```js
 import firebase from 'firebase';